Nick-Giampetro/Waverider-Generator/README.md

 High pressure zone is firmly constrained at the lower surface

  NOTE: There exists negative pressure due to the reference value given to Fluent is below the operating (absolute) pressure.
-This does not affect the solution for the fields, but only affects the numerical values displayed at post-processing (all numerical values are reduced by a same amount).
+This does not affect the solution for the fields, but only affects the numerical values displayed at post-processing (all pressure values in the field are reduced by a same amount).
 This minor issue will be fixed when I have time to do a re-computation :)